GuntherW/scala-cheatsheet/README.md

 # scalacheat

-just to collect some interesting scala issues for myself
+just to collect some interesting scala issues for myself.